ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 ### Example Pin Map: NIRelayMultiplexer with Multiple Channels

-The following example illustrates multiple SMU channels routed to multiple DUT pins across four sites using an `NIRelayMultiplexer`.
-Each channel is mapped to a specific site:
+The following example illustrates multiple SMU channels that are routed to multiple DUT pins across four sites using an `NIRelayMultiplexer`.
+Each channel is mapped to a specific site.

 ```xml
 <Instruments>